 The quality of the production and the commentary are really excellent.
 While watching live play of the final table may not be everyone’s cup of tea, edited episodes of EPT main events are very enjoyable.

-It is not only a fun show, but these days one can learn a lot about poker strategy listening to in-depth analysis and thoughts of some of the most brilliant poker minds.
+It is not only a fun watch, but these days one can learn a lot about poker strategy by listening to the in-depth analysis and thoughts of some of the most brilliant poker minds.

 EPT coverage gets an easy 8 or 8.5 of ten.
 There are always things that can be improved on, but overall it is one of the best poker shows these days and, most importantly, it happens throughout the year.

 The entire idea behind the show was quite an interesting one as it would pitch one daring online qualifier against five hardcore pros, giving him or her a chance to win big.